Metrist-Software/product-docs/vitepress/docs/monitors/metrist_s3.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "s3",
-    "run_type": "dll",
+    "run_type": "dll"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "PutBucket",
-      "description": "This step attemps to put a bucket, randomly named.", },
+      "description": "This step attemps to put a bucket, randomly named."
+    },
     {
       "check_logical_name": "PutObject",
-      "description": "This step attemps to put an object in a bucket created in a previous step.", },
+      "description": "This step attemps to put an object in a bucket created in a previous step."
+    },
     {
       "check_logical_name": "GetObject",
-      "description": "This step attemps to get an object placed in a previous step.", },
+      "description": "This step attemps to get an object placed in a previous step."
+    },
     {
       "check_logical_name": "DeleteObject",
-      "description": "This step attemps to delete an object placed in a previous step.", },
+      "description": "This step attemps to delete an object placed in a previous step."
+    },
     {
       "check_logical_name": "DeleteBucket",
-      "description": "This step attemps to delete a bucket put in a previous step.", },
+      "description": "This step attemps to delete a bucket put in a previous step."
+    }
   ]
 }
 ```